aubreyrjones/arduino_ethanol_sensor/README.md

 * Converts 50-150Hz square wave FM to a 0.5-4.5V signal
 * Voltages below 0.5V and above 4.5V are used for error states (can be used to set DTC)
 * "Sane" ethanol values within milliseconds of power-on from persistent memory
+* All floating point math is `constexpr`, with no floating point operations occuring at runtime.

 # Design